How to Give a Demonstration Speech Like a Food Network Star

 Bend Time to Your Needs

 When a television chef prepares a dish that requires several hours to complete, the show doesn’t get any longer.
-You’re shown how to make the marinade, the steaks go into the marinade and into the fridge overnight.
-Conveniently, the fridge contains a pan with marinaded steaks, ready for the next step.
+You’re shown how to make the marinade, then the steaks go into the marinade and into the fridge overnight.
+Conveniently, the fridge contains a pan with already-marinated steaks, ready for the next step.

 If you are demonstrating a process with steps requiring “waiting time”, be sure to bring examples of the project at each stage in the process.